inboxstartup/docs/finance/fundraising.md

 At an early stage, almost all inbound investment proposals are noise or may be even scams.
 Be careful, don't waste your time.

 Remember that fund-raising is a high-touch interaction.
-Most investors would reply to your generic mail-merge.
+Most investors would **NOT** reply to your generic mail-merge.
 Research, target, get warm intros or write awesome cold emails.

+##

+- Be honest about the process.
+Many a people advised FOMO, but it should never be manufactured.
+If you are a hot deal and there is indeed FOMO for investors, you don’t have to do anything extra.
+- Be truthful about numbers.
+Don’t obfuscate.
+- Anything wrong with the team, be upfront and let the investors know.
+In the early stage of the company, Investors are investing, mostly, in the team.
+- Share your pitch deck generously.
+Make it good that you should be proud if it gets leaked.
+Make your deck leak-ready.
+- You should be the best expert about your product.
+- If you have a few good customers.
+Make the story about that.
+Make the work for the Investors easy.
+- Practice, Practice, Practice.

 ## Early Fund-Raising Tools